aospapp/aosp/system/chre/chpp/README.md

 To tie corresponding transport and application layers together, each layer’s context struct includes a pointer to the context struct of the other corresponding layer (i.e. the transport layer’s context has a pointer to the corresponding app layer’s context struct and vice versa).
 Initializing CHPP involves:

-1. Allocating the structs for the application and transport layers (in any order).
+1. Allocating the structs for the application, transport, and link layers (in any order).
 2. Calling the application and transport layers’ initialization functions (in any order)
-3. Initializing the platform-specific link layer parameters within the transport struct.

-## void chppTransportInit(\*transportContext, \*appContext)
+## void chppTransportInit(\*transportContext, \*appContext, \*linkContext, \*linkApi)

 The CHPP Transport Layer state is stored in the ChppTransportState struct transportContext, and passed around between various functions.
 It is necessary to initialize the transport layer state for each transport layer instance on every platform.
 Each transport layer instance is associated with a single application layer instance. appContext points to the application layer status struct associated with this transport layer instance.
-After calling chppTransportInit, it is also necessary to separately initialize the platform-specific values of transportContext.linkParams.
+After calling chppTransportInit, it is also necessary to separately initialize the linkContext - note that this can be done in the link layer init function.

 ## void chppAppInit(\*transportContext, \*appContext)